jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   real attacks are simulated to identify vulnerabilities that threat actors in a given environment could exploit.

-- **Application security orchestration and correlation (ASOC):**
+- **Attack resistance management platform:**
   This is another type of tool
-  that facilitates the organization and management of security testing tools within an SDLC.
+  that facilitates the management and remediation of security vulnerabilities.
-  Additionally,
-  it allows unifying the data obtained by such tools, eliminating duplicates, correlating them and prioritizing key findings.
+  It consolidates data obtained by different methods and tools, makes it easier to understand and analyze the detected problems, and prioritizes the key findings for prompt remediation.

 ## Implement DevSecOps with Fluid Attacks